 Check that the hole is big enough for the belt to fit through comfortably.

 And then paint the can in the color of your choice.
 I chose a glossy white for ours but you can get creative and mod podge a pretty napkin on instead or even some fabric.
-Denim would look lovely and fit right in with the handbag theme 😉
+Wrapping rope around the can would look lovely too.

 While you wait for the paint to dry you can make some decorative bits to adorn the handbag.
 I used a scrap piece of leather to make a trim for the bottom.